The greedy side of the LASSO: New algorithms for weighted sparse recovery via loss function-based orthogonal matching pursuit: Introduction

-\item The proposed algorithms are numerically shown to inherit the desirable characteristics of the underlying loss functions.
+\item The proposed algorithms are numerically shown to outperform standard OMP (with respect to both accuracy and computational cost) and inherit the desirable characteristics of the underlying loss functions.
 In particular, those based on the SR- and LAD-LASSO, have noise-blind tuning parameter selection strategies and fault-tolerance, respectively.
 In addition, thanks to the presence of a regularization term, our greedy algorithms prevent overfitting and, consequently, improve the robustness of OMP with respect to the number of iterations.
 Numerical evidence in this direction is presented in \S\ref{sec:numerics}.
 These results shed new light on the connection between convex relaxation methods and iterative (specifically, greedy) algorithms.